jswymer/mydoctest/articles/projects-how-use-resources.md

 You can post the usage of a resource in a resource journal or a job journal.
 Entries posted in a resource journal have no effect on the general ledger.

 ## To

+## To adjust resource prices
+If you want to change costs or prices for a large number of resources, you can use a batch job.

+1. In the top right corner, choose the **Search for Page or Report** icon, enter **Adjust Resource Costs/Prices**, and then choose the related link.
+2. Fill in the fields on a line as necessary, and then choose the **OK** button.

+**Note**: This batch job does not create or adjust alternate costs or prices for resources.
+It only changes the contents of the field on the resource card for the **Adjust Field** field that you selected in the batch job.
+The adjustment will take effect immediately for resources, so check your adjustment factors before you run the batch job.

 ## See Also
 [Manage Projects](projects-manage-projects.md)